 During the Renaissance, between the 14th-17th centuries, many events occurred that helped shape the Italian language to what it is today.
 A unification of Italy on a political scale started to occur, beginning with the invasion of Napoleon, and continuing with other political events among the Kingdoms and other political entities that existed in Italy at that time.
 Because of such developments, an overall Italian identity emerged, and along with technological advances such as the printing press, the Tuscany variety of Italian continued to be pushed as a standard variety across all Italian-speaking regions.
 With a concept of a unified Italian identity that had developed because of the previously mentioned sociopolitical contexts, there also emerged a question of what language to use as a representation of this new identity.
 At the time, this was termed ‘questione della lengua’ or the problem of language.
 This also helped encouraged a standardized Italian language and has helped Italian develop into the language as it exists today.

 In modern times, Italian remains an important language, especially of literature, art, and music.
-Much literary work stemmed from the renaissance, a cultural movement that started in Italy and overtook Europe.
+Much literary work stemmed from the Renaissance, a cultural movement that started in Italy and overtook Europe.
 Italian is also known as the language of music; a lot of the musical terminology that exists today come from Italian.
 Italian cuisine and cooking techniques are also famous throughout the world, and with this, the spread of the Italian language in relation to these fields are also prominent.
 Names of common food items, dishes, and certain cooking techniques come from Italian, with obvious examples being pizza and pasta who are names that are not translated but stays the same as its written.
-Italian is also an important religiously as it is the main language of the Holy See, and the lingua franca in the Roman Catholic church.
+Italian is also an important religiously as it is the main language of the Holy Sea, and the lingua franca in the Roman Catholic church.
 Finally, it is the third most spoken language in terms of native speakers in the European Union and will remain an important language for anyone considering translating into Italian.